-All Staff of the Santa Ana Unified School District are mandated reporters.
-As a mandated reporter it is required by law to report cases of known or suspected child abuse and neglect whenever staff has a reasonable suspicion the child has been the victim of child abuse or neglect.
+The staff of the Santa Ana Unified School District is required by law to report cases of known or suspected child abuse and neglect whenever staff reasonably suspect the child has been the victim of child abuse or neglect.
 Reasonable suspicion does not require certainty that child abuse or neglect has occurred, nor does it require a specific medical indication of child abuse or neglect.
 Staff may not investigate to confirm the suspicion.
 Both the staff name and the report itself are confidential and cannot be disclosed except to authorized agencies.